Aerospan HFA Side Effects

 Applies to flunisolide: inhalation aerosol powder

-Along with its needed effects, flunisolide (the active ingredient contained in Aerospan HFA) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by flunisolide (the active ingredient contained in Aerospan HFA).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking flunisolide:More common
+You should check with your doctor immediately if any of these side effects occur when taking flunisolide:More common

 - Body aches or pain